 There are plenty of people who have developed an expertise in digital marketing.
 But few of them have developed that expertise on top of nearly 30 years of traditional marketing communications experience.
 And that traditional experience not only helps employ these new tactics in a more strategic, integrated way, but it also – through the implementation of time-tested marketing principles – ensures that they are used most effectively.

 I believe that these new tools can be tremendous force-multipliers for marketers who know how to leverage them as part of a multi-channel communications program.
 I also believe that, while “likes” are likable for basic brand awareness, these new tactics need to be linked – and, ideally, tracked – to a course of action in order to achieve an adequate return on investment.
 And that’s where an experienced marketing mind like mine can really shine.

-Over the years I have created and managed websites as well as produced daily online content.
+I am well-versed in content marketing – including both owned and shared media – and have hands-on experience across much of the digital marketing landscape.
+Over the years I have created and managed numerous websites as well as produced daily online content.
 I have regularly written blogs and email newsletters.
-I’ve also managed day-to-day social networking activities, using a variety of social media and other online tools to engage customers and generate results.
-And I have even driven sales through e-commerce.
+I have shot and shared videos.
+I have also managed day-to-day social networking activities, using a variety of social media and other online tools to engage customers and generate results.
+And I have even driven sales – including record-breaking sales – through e-commerce.

-As you can see, I have a long track record of employing the latest marketing technologies to engage customers and generate sales.
+As you can see, I have a long track record of leveraging the latest marketing technologies to engage customers and generate sales.
 And I remain eager to discover and explore new tools that can help me better serve my clients as part of an integrated communications program.